BridgeYear connects underserved youth to careers and educational pathways that provide economic stability and independence.

 Our vision is for all students to graduate high school with a path to gainful employment.
 However, many assume the only path to success requires a four-year college degree.

 BridgeYear exposes students to the numerous career pathways that require less than a four-year degree.
-These options are high-growth, high-demand careers that many people are unaware of overlook.
+These options are high-growth, high-demand careers that many people often overlook.
 By opening students’ eyes to these opportunities early in middle and high school, we enable students to start earning real money right after high school graduation.

 We fundamentally believe there is no “one size fits all” approach to education and that multiple options must be made available for students to make informed decisions about their futures.
 There are many paths to success, we help students discover them.